 Ingredients for Instant Pot Chicken Alfredo

 - Chicken: You want to start with boneless and skinless chicken thighs or breasts.
 Instant Pot frozen chicken breast, half thawed, or fresh work.
 Cut them into 1″ pieces.

 Cut chicken or not.
 I like to cut the chicken into 1″ cubes with kitchen shears right above the pressure cooker.
 Or you can lay whole pieces on top and shred them after.

 - Pasta: Fettuccine, linguine or even spaghetti.
 White, whole wheat, or gluten free works.

-- Chicken (or veggie broth) & milk: There needs to be a liquid when using the pressure cooker.
-The chicken broth will create steam and pressurize the chicken to a tender juicy bite.
+- Chicken veggie broth & milk: There needs to be a liquid when using the pressure cooker.
+The chicken broth or Instant Pot chicken broth will create steam and pressurize the chicken to a tender juicy bite.
 Milk is added at the end to make the sauce.

 - Parmesan: I highly recommend using freshly grated Parmesan and not from a shaker.
 It’s a completely different taste, it melts easier, and you’re not getting that extra junk they add to the pre-grated cheese.

 - Oil: Just a tablespoon of oil added into the pot before we close the lid helps to keep everything from clumping together.

-- Cornstarch: A thickening agent that helps make the sauce thick and creamy.
+- Cornstarch: A thickening agent that helps make healthy alfredo sauce thick and creamy.

 - Garlic: Adding fresh garlic clove adds an incredible element.
 Garlic chicken alfredo makes this dish even better.
 If you like your pasta sauce extra garlicky you can add a bit more.